Adam Kuper: Career and research

-Research

 In the early 1970s Kuper did fieldwork in Jamaica, on attachment to the National Planning Agency in the Office of the Prime Minister.
 However his main ethnographic focus continued to be the societies of Southern Africa, on which he has published several books.
-In 1973 he published a history of British social anthropology, and since then he has continued to study and publish on the intellectual history of anthropology, including critical studies on the idea of "primitive society" and of "culture", and on the development of museums of anthropology.
-He was awarded a Leverhulme Major Research Grant for two years (2003-5) which allowed him to spend more time on research.
+In 1973 he published a history of British social anthropology, and since then he has continued to study and publish on the intellectual history of anthropology, including critical studies on the idea of primitive society and of culture, and on the development of museums of anthropology.
+He was awarded a Leverhulme Trust major research grant for two years (2003-5) which allowed him to spend more time on research.
 The topic was cousin marriage and incest in nineteenth century England.

-He has supervised many PhD students on Southern African ethnography, history of anthropology, family business, and kinship.
+Kuper has supervised many PhD students on Southern African ethnography, history of anthropology, family business, and kinship.